 The installer will need to submit two applications – a BUS voucher application and a redemption application.
 Provided the BUS voucher application meets the eligibility criteria and consent from the property owner is received, Ofgem will then issue a BUS voucher.
 This BUS voucher can then be redeemed once the new heating system has been installed and commissioned.
 The grant will be paid to the installer, thus reducing the invoicing cost for the homeowner.

-What are the key scheme requirements?
+What are the key BUS requirements?

 It is important that both the installing engineer and homeowner are aware of the full list of eligibility requirements for the Scheme.
 The heat pump unit that is selected will need to meet certain performance and efficiency thresholds, for example the heat pump installed must have a minimum SCOP of 2.8.
 The installer who completes the installation will also need to meet certain requirements.
 Alongside being a competent heat pump engineer, all installers participating in the Scheme will need to be MCS certified and members of a Consumer Code that will ensure that customers are protected by a Trading Standards Institute Approved Code of Practice.